Conviviality (LON:CVR): Is The Dividend Safe? | Alex Naamani

 Bulan found that firms with ‘poor financial flexibility (low cash holdings and high leverage) are more likely to cut their dividend’.
 Clearly, if a company is highly leveraged, and is having trouble meeting its liabilities, then this is going to be a big red flag for the dividend.

-Notice how book leverage increased in the three years preceding a dividend cut.
+Notice on Bulan's chart that book leverage increased during the three years preceding a dividend cut.
 We can also see from the second chart above that Conviviality has likewise increased book leverage over the last three years.
 Conviviality’s acquisition programme has been an important factor driving this trend.
 Let’s explore this further...

 Unlock this article instantly by logging into your accountDon’t have an account?
 Register for free and we’ll get out your way